Meet the inspirers for Big City Blues ’25!

 Els likes to dive into different dance forms and bind them into her own kind of movement, shaping an energetic, raw and playful style.
 She is actively teaching for Crazy Legs Dance School (Ghent) and has been performing as her alter ego Sweet Elle, and with the Steam Heat Cats.

-Felipa Braga (he/him) – Brazil
+Felipe Braga (he/him) – Brazil, Germany

 Felipe grew up in an environment where music, dance, and rhythms are a part of everyday life.